finnsatoshi03/field-iq/docs/System-Guide.md

 - Start your day on the dashboard to see priorities.
 - Use filters to focus on the right region, dealer, or timeframe.
 - Log small updates often so reports and charts stay meaningful.
+- Complete any onboarding flows promptly - they're required for system access.
+- Use tooltips and help icons for detailed feature explanations.
+- Take advantage of the calculator tools for accurate planning.

 Troubleshooting

-- I can’t find someone I invited: Check the Users/Team list or resend the invite.
+- I can't find someone I invited: Check the Users/Team list or resend the invite.
 - My map/list looks empty: Clear filters or expand the date range.
-- I think I’m seeing the wrong dashboard: Ask an Admin to review your role.
+- I think I'm seeing the wrong dashboard: Ask an Admin to review your role.
+- Company setup modal won't close: Complete all required fields before the modal can be dismissed.
+- Feed program setup stuck: Ensure you've selected a feed product before continuing.
+The onboarding cannot be skipped.
+- Farmer dashboard seems blocked: Complete the mandatory Feed Program Manager onboarding - it's required for dashboard access.
+- Can't access farmer features: Verify your feed program setup was completed.
+Some features require an active feed program.
+- Chat not responding properly: Check that you're using the correct date format (YYYY/MM/DD) and exact product names.
+- Authentication issues: Clear browser cache and try again, or use the "Forgot Password" link.
+- Role permission errors: Contact your administrator to verify your role assignment.